 Action 1.2.3 Butterfly monitoring

 There is already a UK Butterfly Monitoring Scheme (UKBMS) transect located in the reserve (Fig. 3) and this is monitored annually following a set methodology (Appendix 3).
-Butterfly surveys were largely successfully completed throughout 2021, even despite lockdown.
+Butterfly surveys were largely successfully completed throughout 2022.